department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/PW Charter.md

-# Public Websites Charter
+# Public Websites Team Charter

 ---

+### North Stars:
+1. Increase the use of self-service tools and associated number of conversions
+2. Decrease time users spend waiting for an outcome
+3. Consistent Customer satisfaction, reliability and secure online UX

 ## Guideposts
 ### Mission:
-Provides Veterans, family members, caregivers, service members and other audiences access to vital information about VA benefits and services.
+Provide Veterans, and those that support Veterans access to vital information and tools about VA benefits and services.

 ### Vision:
 We envision a world where it takes less time to find information about VA benefits and services than it does on Google.

-### North Stars:
-1. Increase the use of self-service tools and associated number of conversions
-2. Decrease time users spend waiting for an outcome
-3. Consistent Customer satisfaction, reliability and secure online UX

 ## What we work on
 ### Product Suite
 Unauthenticated Experience for VA.gov

 ### Product Portfolio:
+-	VA.gov Home Page (Unauth)
+- Campaign Landing Pages
+- Harassment Reporting Tool (HRT)

+### Product Initiatives:
 - Home Page (including Alert Banner)
 - Site Navigation (Header, Left Hand, Footer)
 - Benefit Hubs
 - Outreach & Events Hub and Calender
--	Resources & Support
 - Campaign Landing Page
-- Contact Us / Help
+- Contact Us / Help Utility

 ### Responsibilities (Problem space and user goals):
 1. We will develop and deliver the content, navigation, and tools that provide our customers the easiest way to find and act upon any VA service.